PowerBroker2/ELMduino/README.md

 Install ELMduino using the Arduino IDE's Libraries Manager (search "ELMduino.h")

 # Note:
 If you're having difficulty in connecting/keeping connection to your ELM327, try using 38400 baud instead of 115200.
 If you still have trouble, try all other possible bauds.
+Lastly, if using BluetoothSerial on an ESP32, try using the ELM327's MAC address instead of the device name "OBDII".

 # Example Code:
 ```C++